yangdanny97/yangdanny97.github.io/_posts/2022-05-22-chocopy-cil-backend.md

 tag: "Technical"
 ---

-In the fourth part of my Chocopy Compiler Hacking series, I will be discussing how I built the backend to compile [Chocopy](https://chocopy.org/) to Microsoft's Common Intermediate Language (CIL).
+In the third part of my Chocopy Compiler Hacking series, I will be discussing how I built the backend to compile [Chocopy](https://chocopy.org/) to Microsoft's Common Intermediate Language (CIL).

 For those unfamiliar with the topic, Chocopy is a subset of Python 3 with static type annotations.
 CIL is the intermediate format that languages in the .NET ecosystem like C# and F# compile to, similar to how Java, Kotlin, and Scala all compile to JVM.